 Mark McMahon is a senior associate in Mayer Brown's London office and a member of the Construction & Engineering team and International Arbitration practice.
 His primary area of work is international arbitration construction disputes.

 Mark's experience includes predominantly international disputes involving a wide variety of projects.
 He has represented clients in complex high-value arbitrations and adjudication.

 Mark has considerable experience in complex cross-border matters involving issues of jurisdiction and has worked on cases under the major arbitration rules including ICC and ICSID and also on matters before the High Court.
 He has extensive experience of drafting pleadings and witness statements and has attended numerous hearings both domestically and internationally.

 Mark joined Mayer Brown in 2012 as a trainee and spent six months on secondment to Mayer Brown LLP's New York office during his training contract.
 Mark recently spent six months on secondment to Mayer Brown's Hong Kong office and is currently based between Mayer Brown’s London and Dubai offices.

 - Working on two separate ICC Arbitrations in connection with major infrastructure projects in Qatar.

 - Working on an ICSID Arbitration for Kuwaiti investors against the Government of Jordan.

-- Working on an ICC Arbitration in connection with the design and construction of the Panama Canal.
+- Advising on a number of ICC arbitrations in connection with the design and construction of a major maritime project in Central America.

 - Working on a multi-million pounds adjudication regarding the interpretation of a major PFI Contract.